 MSc in Statistics

-Applications for academic year 2017/18 are now open
+Applications for 2019 entry are now open.

 Applications for the MSc in Statistics are considered in three rounds; for more information about the rounds and details on how to apply please see the main College Online Postgraduate Prospectus.